Ekaterina Guliyev: Career

+On 28 March 2024, twelve years after the London Games, the Court of Arbitration for Sport announced that Guliyev herself had been stripped of her medal, and banned for two years for further doping violations.
+All the competitive results from 17 July 2012 until 20 October 2014 are disqualified.

+In early 2024, the Russian Athletic Federation annulled her results from July 2012 to October 2014 and banned her from competition for four years.
+She has been stripped of her 2012 Olympic 800m silver medal, according to sources.

 Personal life

-Zavyalova was born in Arzamas.
+Zavyalova was born in Arzamas in the USSR.
 After marrying fellow middle-distance runner Stepan Poistogov, she adopted the feminine form of his surname, Poistogova.
 She returned to her birth name following their divorce.
 In 2019, Zavyalova married sprinter Ramil Guliyev, and she gave birth to their daughter the following year.